-We have assessed the adaptation submitted in the dossier on long-term toxicity on fish using Annex XI Section 2 and column 2 of Annex IX section 9.1.
+We have assessed the adaptation submitted in the dossier on long-term toxicity on fish using column 2 of Annex IX section 9.1.
 For the reasons explained under Appendix C.4, the adaptation submitted is not considered compliant.

-The the selection of the requested test on long-term toxicity on fish, the test design and your comments on the draft decision are addressed under section C.4.
+The selection of the requested test on long-term toxicity on fish, the test design and your comments on the draft decision are addressed under section C.4.